Call it a clan, call it a network, call it a tribe, call it a family. Whatever you call it, whoever you are, you need one. ~ Novelist Jane Howard

 The “grandparent generation” notice the scarcity of eye contact and old-fashion interaction due to the distractions of technology and electronics and how this diminishes quality time together.
 “We rotated rafts each day so we all had river time with each other.
 In the evening, around the fire, we played games and talked.”
 The trip was a celebration for the Katz’s 50th wedding anniversary, which include grandchildren ranging in age from 9 to 17.
 She admits there was apprehension among some members, teen girls who worried about make-up and hair, teens that thought they would be bored without their electronics, no cell phones.
 “But we all adapted.
 The combination of enjoying one another and being close to nature, made it so we couldn’t help but feel good.”

 Katz’s granddaughter, 14-year-old Grayson Highfield, remembers wondering whether she would like a trip that involved rafting; in hindsight, it was one of her all time favorite family trips.
 “It allowed for a peaceful time with my family without all the distractions.”
 She points out that if they had done a trip that involved a resort, family members would have split up and done their own things.
 “On the river we were all pushed together.
-It ended up being a cool experience and a fun way to get to know my cousins better.”
+The trip ended up being a cool experience and a fun way to get to know my cousins better.”

 Paisley, who enjoyed watching the amazement in the eyes of her family who had not experienced red-rock country, recalls a poignant moment that has stayed with her.
 While sitting by the river in a quiet, still moment, a jet suddenly came shooting over the narrow canyon, its sonic boom shattering the silence.
 Then everything settled back into tranquility again.
 “It was a surreal moment confirming how far away we were from civilization and enhanced my sense of how small we were in the grandness of nature.
 Everything had slowed down so much in four days that to see something go so fast was sort of a shock.”